-- To understand the layering concepts in computer networks. - To understand the various functions of each layer. - To analyze different applications that use computer networks.
+- To understand the layering concepts in computer networks. - To understand the various functions of each layer and its protocols. - To learn about cryptographic techniques and algorithms for network security.

 MODULE I DATA COMMUNICATIONS

 Components - Direction of Data flow - networks - Components and Categoriestypes of Connections - Topologies -Protocols and Standards - ISO / OSI model-Transmission Media - Coaxial Cable - Fiber Optics - Line Coding - Modems -RS232 Interfacing sequences.